Nonexistent? We exist!

 “This film is very authentic because it was created in cooperation with the representatives of key populations”, says Maria Yakovleva, executive director of the Russian Charitable Foundation “Candle”.

 “Today 1 million people with HIV positive status live in Russia.
-A lot of them represent key populations that are more susceptible to HIV infection: people who inject drugs, men who have sex with men, sex-workers.
+A lot of them represent key populations at risk for HIV: people who inject drugs, men who have sex with men, sex-workers.
 With the help of this film we hope to draw the attention of our international partners to the problem of HIV infection in Russia and to show them that we are still far away from solving the problem and we need any support from the world society”.

 The film was created by journalists Igor Kuzmenko and Alexey Kurmanayevsky from DUNews (Drug Users News) – an independent Russian-language news channel about events in and around a community vulnerable to HIV / AIDS.